ontio/ontology/README.md

 After building the source code sucessfully, you should see two executable programs:

 - `ontology`: the node program/command line program for node control
-- `tools/sigsvr`: (optional)Ontology Signature Server - sigsvr is a rpc server for signing transactions for some special requirement.detail docs can be reference at [link](./docs/specifications/sigsvr.md)
+- `tools/sigsvr`: (optional) Ontology Signature Server - sigsvr is a rpc server for signing transactions for some special requirements.
+Detailed docs can be found at [link](https://github.com/ontio/documentation/blob/master/docs/pages/doc_en/Ontology/sigsvr_en.md)

 ## Run ontology

+You can run Ontology in four different modes:

+1) MainNet (./ontology)
+2) TestNet (./ontology --networkid 2)
+3) Testmode (./ontology --testmode)
+4) Docker

+E.g. for Windows (64-bit), use command promt and cd to the dirctory where you installed the Ontology release, then type `start ontology-windows-amd64.exe --networkid 2`.
+This will sync to TestNet and you can explore further by the help command `ontology-windows-amd64.exe --networkid 2 help`.

-### Mainnet sync node
+### MainNet sync node

-Run ontology straightly
+Run ontology directly

    ```
 	./ontology
    ```
-Then you can connect to ontology mainnet.
+Then you can connect to ontology MainNet.

-### Public test network Polaris sync node
+### Public test network Polaris sync node (TestNet)

-Run ontology straightly
+Run ontology directly

    ```
 	./ontology --networkid 2
    ```

-Then you can connect to ontology public test network.
+Then you can connect to ontology TestNet

 ### Testmode